-The Body Is Not An Apology is an international movement committed to cultivating global Radical Self Love and Body Empowerment.
+The Body Is Not An Apology is an international movement committed to cultivating global radical self-love and bodily empowerment.
 We believe that discrimination, social inequality, and injustice are manifestations of our inability to make peace with the body, our own and others.
-Through information dissemination, personal and social transformation projects and community building, The Body is Not An Apology fosters global, radical, unapologetic self love which translates to radical human love and action in service toward a more just, equitable and compassionate world.
+Through information dissemination, personal and social transformation projects, and community building, The Body Is Not An Apology fosters global, radical, unapologetic self-love, which translates to radical human love and action in service toward a more just, equitable, and compassionate world.

-This was a February 9, 2011 Facebook status that I made after posting a profile picture of myself in a saucy black corset.
-I was clear that my big, brown, queer body was not supposed to be seen or sexy, but I posted it anyway.
+This quote was a February 9, 2011 Facebook status I made after posting a profile picture of myself in the above saucy black corset.
+I was clear that my big, Black, queer body was not supposed to be seen or sexy, but I posted it anyway.
 This terribly frightening act was birthed from the outlandishly simple idea that no human being should be ashamed of being in a human body.

 Less than 24 hours after posting that picture, a movement was born.
 People across the country began posting their own pictures and stories.
 Folks began sharing photos of empowered, perfectly imperfect bodies, shaped by differences in age, race, size, gender, dis/ability, sexual orientation, religion, ethnicity, class, and other attributes.
 They were willing to exist unapologetically for just that moment.